-Homework 2 is due at the start of class (2:40 pm) on Wednesday, March 1.
+Homework 2 is due at the start of class (2:10 pm) on Wednesday, March 6.

-- [1] Voronoi overlays (3 points).
+[1] Voronoi overlays (3 points).
 Let V and W be two point sets in the plane, together having n points.
-Consider the overlay of their Voronoi diagrams Vor(V) and Vor(W). - (i) Give an example showing how to choose sets V and W so the overlay has $\Theta(n^2)$ faces.
-(Make sure it is clear how to generalize your example as $n \to \infty$.) - (ii) Prove that, for any point sets V and W, the overlay of their Voronoi diagrams has only O(n) unbounded faces.
+Consider the overlay of their Voronoi diagrams Vor(V) and Vor(W).

+- (i) Give an example showing how to choose sets V and W so the overlay has $\Theta(n^2)$ faces.
+(Make sure it is clear how to generalize your example as $n \to \infty$ .) - (ii) Prove that, for any point sets V and W, the overlay of their Voronoi diagrams has only O(n) unbounded faces.

 [2G] Security camera (9 points).
 Let X be a PSLG with n segments, which represent the walls of a gallery.
 Some of the walls separate a bounded "inside" region from an unbounded "outside" region where there are no walls.
 Inside the gallery, there may be walls (non-crossing segments) anywhere, some of which are just there to hang paintings on.
-Stated more rigorously, there is a simple polygon P, not necessarily convex, such that every edge of P is a segment in X, and for every segment $s \in X$, $s \subset P$.
+Stated more rigorously, there is a simple polygon P, not necessarily convex, such that every edge of P is a segment in X, and for every segment $s \in X$ , $s \subset P$ .

-A fixed, rotating security camera is attached to the ceiling at a point q in the gallery's interior (i.e. $q \in \text{interior } P$).
+A fixed, rotating security camera is attached to the ceiling at a point q in the gallery's interior (i.e. $q \in \text{interior } P$ ).
 The visibility between two points q and p is occluded if there is a segment $s \in X$ such that s intersects the line segment qp and the points p and q lie on opposite sides of s.
 (If q or p is collinear with s, then s does not occlude the visibility between them.
 If the camera is placed on a wall, it can see on both sides of the wall.)
 A point p is visible from q if no segment in X occludes the visibility between them.

 - (i) The subset of P visible from q is a simple polygon Q (not necessarily convex); see the figure on the next page.
 Give (in English) an efficient algorithm that outputs Q's edges in counterclockwise order, and analyze your algorithm's running time.
 You do not need to prove your algorithm's correctness (though it does need to be correct).
-Algorithms slower than $O(n \log n)$ time will only receive partial credit.
+Algorithms slower than O(n log n) time will only receive partial credit.
 Hint: there are ways to sweep the plane that don't involve moving linearly. - (ii) The gallery is displaying eight masterpieces by the renowned artist Florent de Microscopie, famed for his paintings the size of points.
 Each of the eight paintings is hung at a different point inside the gallery.
 Give an efficient algorithm to determine whether there is a single point $q \in P$ from which a fixed rotating security camera can monitor all eight paintings, and to output one such point if at least one exists.
 Analyze its worst-case running time in term of n.
 (Don't try to give an output-sensitive bound; the output size is one.)
 Unduly slow algorithms (or fast algorithms with slow analyses) will only receive partial credit, but you should not expect to achieve $O(n \log n)$ time.
-(Note: even if you didn't solve part (i), you can still answer this question by assuming you know a solution to part (i).) - [3] Cocircularities (6 points).
-Let V be a vertex set in the plane.
-V may have subsets of four or more cocircular vertices, so V may have many Delaunay triangulations. - (i) Prove that it is possible to transform a triangulation of a convex polygon to any other triangulation of the same polygon by a sequence of flips. - (ii) Prove that it is possible to flip from any Delaunay triangulation of V to any other Delaunay triangulation of V, such that every intermediate triangulation is also Delaunay. - (iii) Prove that every Delaunay triangulation of V maximizes its minimum angle.
-This means that there is no triangulation of V whose smallest angle is greater.
+(Note: even if you didn't solve part (i), you can still answer this question by assuming you know a solution to part (i).)

+[3] Edge flips (3 points).
+Prove that it is possible to transform a triangulation of a convex polygon (with no three vertices collinear) to any other triangulation of the same polygon by a sequence of edge flips.